 At Tenuta Bossi, vin santo has always been made according to tradition.
 Since the 1950s it has been made using only Trebbiano.

-The 2005 vintage was characterised by rain in practically every season, with mild temperatures.
-This led to a delay in ripening, and therefore difficulties in harvesting, but in any case the grapes are healthy, fully ripe, and at the same level as the last harvests.
-The grapes were harvested by hand at the end of September, beginning of October.
+The 2006 vintage was characterised by good winter rains and a mild spring.
+The grapes are healthy, fully ripe, and at the height of the last harvests.
+The grapes were harvested by hand in late September, early October.

 The grapes were stored for about 3 months on racks in an attic room.
 Vinification takes place without the skins after a soft pressing.
 Fermented in oak barrels.

 It rests for 9 years in kegs with a capacity of 50-200 litres in an attic room.

 Cardinal de Retz 2006 is amber in colour with intense tawny hues.
 Great olfactory intensity with a remarkable complexity and breadth of aromas.
 The soft notes of dried fig, almond, caramel, candied fruit, dates, chestnut honey close with a sweet spice and a slightly ethereal finish.
 The taste is sweet, soft and round with elegance and strength.
 Interesting the gustative balance that on a structure completely managed by an elegant alcoholic note finds a supporting freshness.
 The finish is very long with a repetition of all those notes perceived on the nose, in particular dried apricot.